-Cancellations: Since we must be so strict about staying home if you’re sick, I am relaxing my usual 24-hour notice for cancellations when you’re sick.
+CANCELLATIONS: Since we must be so strict about staying home if you’re sick, I am relaxing my usual 24-hour notice for cancellations when you’re sick.
 There will be no charge for late cancellations UNLESS someone repeatedly cancels at the last minute.
 If I find that there is an issue with that, I will address the situation with that student.
-Otherwise, I ask that you be respectful of my schedule and just let me know as soon as possible if you can’t make it due to illness.
+Many music studios require that students pay for the month of lessons upfront and there is no credit given if the student or the teacher cancels.
+I don’t want to have that policy and I don’t want to raise my rates to compensate.
+I ask that you be respectful of my schedule and just let me know as soon as possible if you can’t make it due to illness.
 I am still enforcing the no-show policy of charging for a lesson that you don’t cancel and don’t show up.
-Remember, I also offer Lesson Sharing!
-If you can’t make your lesson, you can “give” your spot to a sibling or friend that day!

 IMPORTANT DATES TO KEEP IN MIND:

 January 1st – 31st : Stay safe and positive and make music!
 Set goals.
 Practice every day.
 Be kind to each other.

 Remember: Whatever you pay attention to, gets better.
 Now, go practice.